The symptom

 We design the sales motion, install the operating cadence, and stay close enough to make it stick.

-- Pipeline architecture — stages, exit criteria, conversion benchmarks, leak diagnosis.
+- Pipeline architecture, stages, exit criteria, conversion benchmarks, leak diagnosis.

-- Follow-up automation — sequences that don’t sound like sequences.
+- Follow-up automation, sequences that don’t sound like sequences.
 AI-assisted where it earns its keep.

-- CRM rebuild — clean fields, real reporting, dashboards that drive decisions, not screensavers.
+- CRM rebuild, clean fields, real reporting, dashboards that drive decisions, not screensavers.

-- Sales playbook — discovery scripts, objection handling, qualification gates, close motions.
+- Sales playbook, discovery scripts, objection handling, qualification gates, close motions.

 Where this fits

-This is the STRENGTHEN pillar.
 It’s where the lead engine (Growth & Marketing) meets the revenue.
 Often paired with AI & Automation once the manual workflow is mapped and the bottlenecks are visible.

 Who this is for